nym/jshint-config/README.md

 - `lint.json` - F/ settings for development used in various editors
 - `lint-ci.json` - F/ Continuous Integration settings, same as `lint.json` except doesn't allow logging (`console`, `alert` etc.)

+See the [JSHint](http://jshint.com/) site or the [source code](https://github.com/jshint/jshint/blob/master/jshint.js#L320) for information about the configuration settings.

 ## Requirements